GobySoft/goby3/src/doc/markdown/doc506_goby_frontseat_interface.md

 # goby-zeromq: goby_frontseat_interface

 The `goby_frontseat_interface` application provides a common application for handling plugins for different vehicle control computers (Bluefin, Iver, WaveGlider, etc.).
-The goal is reduce the duplication of effort required to support a new vehicle platform with an autonomy system written in Goby3.
+The goal is to reduce the duplication of effort required to support a new vehicle platform with an autonomy system written in Goby3.

 This is the Goby version of the [MOOS `iFrontSeat`](doc600_moos.md).
-The two applications sharethe same drivers and motivation, so it worth reading the iFrontSeat documentation as well.
+The two applications share the same drivers and motivation, so it is worth reading the iFrontSeat documentation as well.

-`goby_frontseat_interface` is effectively a mediator between two interfaces: the Helm Interface (providing desired setpoints of heading, speed, depth, etc.) and the Vehicle Interface (carrying out the desired setpoints and providing low level data).
+`goby_frontseat_interface` is effectively a mediator between two interfaces: the Helm Interface (providing desired setpoints of heading, speed, depth, etc.) and the Vehicle Interface (carrying out the desired setpoints and providing low-level data).

 ## Publish/subscribe